 Visitors to Patuxay can go up to the top of the monument and enjoy the views of Vientiane city.

 Enjoy Views From Mount Phou Si

 In Luang Prabang, Mount Phou Si looks over the town of Luang Prabang.
 Mount Phou Si is a 100 meters high hill in the center of the old town.
-As well it offering amazing views of Luang Prabang but offers an opportunity to see the stunning sunset.
+As well it offers amazing views of Luang Prabang and offers an opportunity to see the stunning sunset.

 See Kuang Si Waterfall

-Now Laos is slightly more expensive than Thailand and Vietnam but really the difference is very small and shouldn’t be a deciding factor on visiting Laos.
+Now Laos is slightly more expensive than Thailand and Vietnam but really the difference is very small and shouldn’t be a deciding factor in visiting Laos.